-Some people, stereotypically American students, are more comfortable with verbal information and find math challenging.
-Other students, especially native speakers of other languages, find the math do-able, but find the GMAT Verbal section daunting.
-If you don’t have a good sense of how your math & verbal skills compare to what is demanded on the GMAT, please take the Magoosh GMAT Diagnostic Test.
+Some people—the stereotype is the American student—find math more difficult than verbal.
+Other students, especially non-native English speakers, find the math doable but the GMAT Verbal section daunting.
+If you don’t have a good sense of how your math and verbal skills compare to what is demanded on the GMAT, please take the Magoosh GMAT Diagnostic Test.

-In both math and verbal, there are the individual facts and individual strategies to know, and then there’s the good instincts, the “feel” of the subject matter, which cannot be explicitly communicated.
+In both math and verbal, there are the particular facts and strategies to know, and then there are the good instincts, the “feel” of the subject matter, which cannot be explicitly communicated.
 In math, this “feel” has to do with mathematical thinking and number sense, and with breaking an over-reliance on formulas.
-How does one, especially someone who has learned English as a second language, learn this “feel” for the Verbal side?
+How does someone, especially someone who has learned English as a second language, learn this “feel” for the Verbal side?

-Different people reading this blog are probably at different places with respect to the English language.
+The people reading this blog have various degrees of English fluency.
 If you still need to take the TOEFL exam, I highly recommend Magoosh’s TOEFL blog and TOEFL product.
-If you sign up for both the TOEFL product and the GMAT product, we will give you a discount on one of these!
+If you sign up for both the TOEFL product and the GMAT product, we will give you a discount on one!
 You may find our GMAT idiom flashcards helpful.
 You may also find helpful our three-month study schedule focused on Verbal skills.
 Of course, there are a number of articles on this blog that discuss points of grammar and other subtleties of the GMAT Verbal section.
 All of this can help.